ifwe/bruce/doc/dev_info.md

 Source files ending in `.test.cc` are unit tests, which can be executed as standalone executables.
-For instance, in the above example if we typed `build input_thread.test`, this would build the unit test for Bruce's input thread, which would then appear as executable file `out/debug/bruce/input_thread.test`.
-If you type `build --test input_thread.test`, that will build the unit test and then immediately execute it.
+For instance, in the above example if we typed `build unix_dg_input_agent.test`, this would build the unit test for Bruce's UNIX datagram input agent, which would then appear as executable file `out/debug/bruce/unix_dg_input_agent.test`.
+If you type `build --test unix_dg_input_agent.test`, that will build the unit test and then immediately execute it.
 Before building or running any unit tests, you must have the Google Test Framework installed, as documented [here](gtest.md).